fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Updated adapter classes to use new DTOs from `infrastructure.controllers.dto`
 - ✅ Updated service classes to use new DTOs
 - ✅ Added explicit bean names to adapter components
+- ✅ Added explicit qualifiers to repository components
-- ✅ Verified functionality with integration tests after DTO migration
+- ✅ Verified functionality with integration tests after repository updates

 ### Current Work
 - Preparing repository adapters to properly delegate to the new repositories
-- Creating interface bridges to support gradual migration
+- Reducing dependencies on legacy repositories throughout the codebase

 ### Next Steps
+- Create interface bridges if needed to support gradual migration
 - Remove legacy repositories in infrastructure root
 - Verify replacement repositories in infrastructure.persistence